cabinetoffice/national-leadership-centre-website/pages/about/team.md

 Jess is also in the network and communities team.
 She is delivering our national events, and she supports networks in the North of England from her base in Manchester.

 ## Yiannis Nikias
-Yiannis works in our programme team.
-He’s advising on the design of the programme, and he brings entrepreneurial spirit to the timely delivery of the innovative and first-of-its-kind programme.
+Yiannis heads up our programme delivery.
+He’s responsible for the delivery of the NLC's leadership programme, leads the design of Module 2, and brings entrepreneurial spirit to the innovative and first-of-its-kind programme.

 ## Alex Semproni
 Alex delivers work to shape our programme.
 She focuses on designing and delivering the offering from a learning and development perspective.